patrickfatrick/gregorian/README.md

 isDate(new Date('invalid date')) // false
 ```

-## Why not use MomentJS or date-fns?
+## Differences between Moment and date-fns

-[Moment](http://momentjs.com/) is awesome but is also much bigger in scope.
-It also forces you to use a special `moment` object which is mutable.
-Gregorian works with native dates and outputs new dates each time.
+[Moment](http://momentjs.com/) is the OG date library.
+It has a pretty jquery-esque approach, so you're forced to work with an overloaded and mutable `moment` object to do everything and then convert it to a date at the end, or whatever.
+Gregorian works with native dates and is completely mutable.
 Because Gregorian uses individual functions you get to import only what you need and nothing more.

-[date-fns](https://date-fns.org) is also awesome and much more in line with Gregorian's intentions at this point.
-That said it's also larger in scope, but like Gregorian you can import individual functions to reduce overhead.
-The main benefit to Gregorian is that if you're using the library the traditional way by adding it to the global scope via `<script>`, the entire library for Gregorian is much, much smaller, totaling out to less than 10KB compared with date-fns at over 60KB for a lot of functions you won't be using. date-fns also continues the unfortunate tradition of mixing zero-indexed with one-indexed methods in ways that don't make much practical sense, and which Gregorian does not, but that may be a benefit or a hindrance depending on your use case.
-Lastly, the functions in date-fns are not designed with composability in mind.
-So if you'd like to store custom functions to run on different dates, you would be out of luck with date-fns.
+[date-fns](https://date-fns.org) is more in line with gregorian but is larger in scope.
+APIs are a bit different though, for instance gregorian has currying built-in so it's trivial to make your own utility functions.
+IMO many of gregorian's APIs provide more utility and flexibility than date-fn's equivalents.
+Comparison functions (isBefore, isAfter) only return a boolean, while gregorian's compareTime returns a number indicating which date comes after.
+Difference functions return an integer while gregorian's return a float.
+There's very little support for UTC.

 Both of the above libraries were clearly intended to be widely used and so represent many use cases.
 Gregorian is something I came up with for my personal projects, with a more focused set of features.
 You absolutely should use Moment or date-fns if it makes sense.